Lesson video

 We're now going to explore Floella's new home in a little more detail.

-I wonder how is Floella's new home described and why might Floella be disappointed by this?
-Maybe reread the page to look at any positive or negative or even neutral responses that Floella makes about it.
+I wonder, how is Floella's new home described?
+And why might Floella be disappointed by this?
+Maybe re-read the page to look at any positive or negative, or even neutral responses that Floella makes about it.

 Great work.

-You might have noticed an unfamiliar word here.
+You might've noticed an unfamiliar word here.

-There's word called dingy.
+There's a word called "dingy".

 Let's say it together.